Frank Lupton: Captivity and death

 Lupton surrendered Bahr el Ghazal to Emir Karamallah on 28 April 1884.

 His headquarters was looted, with all records burned, and his soldiers were enslaved.

-He was invited to become a Moslem, but said he was a Moslem already.
+He was invited to become a Muslim, but said he was one already.

 He set off with his wife and daughter, Major Abdallah and a small party to walk to Shakka, where the Emir Abdel-el-Gader showed them the battlefield where the force under Hicks had been wiped out.

 Lupton reached El-Obeid in September 1884.

 At this time he still had his freedom, and was still with his family.

 In October 1884 Lupton was arrested and sent to Omdurman, and reached the Mahdi's camp on 17 October 1884, where he met Slatin Bey for the first time.

 With Slatin's help he was allowed to see the Khalifa, who let him bring his family and servants into the camp.

 He was presented to the Mahdi, then moved to Omdurman.

 There he and Slatin were suspected of trying to join Gordon in Khartoum and were enchained.

 After tactful negotiations by Slatin their chains were removed in September 1885 and Lupton joined his family in their tent in the Beit-el-Mal.

 Lupton was more or less free, but was desperate and struggled to obtain food or money for his family.

 A second daughter was born to Zenuba in July 1886 whom they named Victoria.

 Lupton found work repairing steamers in the dockyard which gave him just enough to live on, and also found a job making ammunition.

 His eyesight was badly damaged in an explosion.

 He received some money from his family, although most of it had been stolen.

-He suffered from a form of meningitis, and died in delirium on 8 May 1888.
+He suffered from a form of meningitis, and died from Tuberculosis in delirium on 8 May 1888.